Frequently asked questions

 The 9.30am Cruise ship Heritage /cable car walk is not suitable for people in wheelchairs or with mobility issues.

 8 Is there time for a coffee break on the walk?
-Unfortunately there is not time for a break on our regular walk.
-The only exception is the 9.30am Heritage/cable car walk which has a break at the Rose Gardens.
+Unfortunately there is not time for a coffee break on our walks.

 9 Do your walks include a ride in the cable car?
 Our regular morning walk passes the lower terminal of the cable car, which guests can travel on after the walk if desired.
 The 9.30am Heritage/cable car walk does include the cable car.